CatalystCode/cordova-plugin-cogsvcsspeech/cognitiveservicesPlugin/README.md

 The Java SDK for Android is packaged as an AAR (Android Library), which includes the necessary libraries and required Android permissions.
-The Speech AAR is included with the plugin code.
+The Speech AAR is downloaded during the installation process using gradle.

 ### Files